foxelas/prediction_with_nn_for_weather_data/README.md

 This code was tested with PyCharm using Python 3.9 and Tensorflow 2.8.3.

+# Preparation
+(If .exe file is missing) Prepare the .exe file by running
+$ pyinstaller --onefile -w 'app.py'
+in the terminal

 # Run
 Open up the application at dist/app.exe, select the options and click run.
 Figures are saved in dist/report/images.
 You can update other settings in config.ini.